MxOdele/AI_Project_3_Group_01/README.md

 | `tokenizer_function()` | Tokenizes text |
 | `compute_metrics()` | Computes metrics to assist with evaluating model performance |

 This portion of the application is designed to perform sentiment analysis on business reviews.
 It classifies reviews into positive, neutral or negative and provides confidence scoress for each classification.
 While trained on Yelp! data, and developed for Google Reviews, the goal of the application is to be as univerally applicable to business reviews as possible - regardless of the source.
+Though our initial attempt to train our model yielded an accruacy of only around forty-five percemt (~40%), through hypertuning we achieved an accuracy over eighty percent (80%).

-- **Sentiment Analysis**: Using a pre-trained model nick named "reobert" to analyze sentiment of reviews and assigns a sentiment lable of positive, neutral, or negative.
+- **Sentiment Analysis**: Using a fine-tuned, pre-trained model nick named `roberto` to analyze sentiment of reviews and assigns a sentiment lable of positive, neutral, or negative.
 - **Data Aggregation**: Functions designed to retrieve and process business names and reviews from a dataset.
 - **Sentiment Summary**: Classify sentiment for a business based on all availabe reviews.